alppekel/simple-recon/README.md

 Tested on Debian 11.02 amd64

-This script use various open source tools to perform reconnaissance on given domain and saves the result in organized manner.
+This script use various open source tools to perform reconnaissance on given domain.

 The tools used are: